Macdonald polynomials, Laumon spaces and perverse coherent sheaves

 \ssec{}{Organization of the paper}In \refs{comnot} and \refs{macf} we gather some combinatorial information about Macdonald polynomials and the ``Macdonald function" for root systems of type A. In \refs{van} we prove a generalization of the Sommese vanishing theorem, which in particular implies \reft{mac-int}(1).
 In \refs{DR} and \refs{DE} we prove~\reft{shir-int} and~\reft{mac-int}.
 Finally, in \refs{spec} we give a careful formulation of \refco{76-int} for arbitrary $G$ and show that for $G=\SL(N)$ it is equivalent to \reft{mac-int}. \ssec{ack}{Acknowledgments} We are grateful to P.~Etingof and B.~Feigin for very useful discussions and introducing the second and the third authors to each other.
 The vanishing theorems of~\refs{van} are the results of generous explanations by E.~Amerik, M.~Brion, D.~Kaledin, and especially S.~Kov\'acs.
 The speculations of~\refs{spec} are due to patient explanations by D.~Arinkin and R.~Bezrukavnikov.
 J.S. is very grateful to M.~Noumi for stimulating discussion and collaboration.

-M.F. was partially supported by the RFBR grant 12-01-00944, the National Research University Higher School of Economics' Academic Fund award No.12-09-0062 and the AG Laboratory HSE, RF government grant, ag.
+M.~F. was partially supported by the RFBR grants 12-01-33101, 12-01-00944, the National Research University Higher School of Economics' Academic Fund award No.12-09-0062 and the AG Laboratory HSE, RF government grant, ag.
 11.G34.31.0023.
+This study was carried out within the National Research University Higher School of Economics Academic Fund Program in 2012-2013, research grant No. 11-01-0017.
 This study comprises research findings from the ``Representation Theory in Geometry and in Mathematical Physics" carried out within The National Research University Higher School of Economics' Academic Fund Program in 2012, grant No 12-05-0014.
 Research of J.S. is supported by the Grant-in-Aid for Scientific Research C-24540206.

 \sec{comnot}{Combinatorial notations}